APogue/APogue.github.io/_interviews/daily_bruin.md

 	- She names him in this civil complaint (not sworn)

 	- If CNN and LATimes weren't willing to name him, her allegation doesn't meet their evidentiary standards

+	- It needs to be corroborated, not the other journalists.
+Find another report filer.